Tuition & financial aid

 (3 quarters: Autumn, Winter, Spring*)

 *Summer quarter tuition (elective courses) is set independently but will be approximately the same as academic quarter tuition.
-You can find additional information online about UW Bothell Tuition and Fees as well as Tuition & Fee Assesment Deadlines.
+You can find additional information online about UW Bothell tuition and fees as well as tuition & fee assessment deadlines.

 The tuition due date is always the third Friday of the quarter.

-MBA students' tuition will stay the same during their two academic years.
-The program can be completed in 6 or 7 quarters, depending upon your choice of timing for electives.
+MBA students’ tuition will stay the same during their two academic years.
+The program can be completed in 6 or 7 quarters for (Resident Students Only), depending upon your choice of timing for electives.

 In addition to tuition listed above, students enrolled in a UW Bothell MBA program are required to pay an annual program fee of $785.00, payable with tuition each Autumn Quarter.
 The fee will be used to cover expenses benefitting students enrolled in the program.
 It includes expenses associated with required offsite leadership courses, year-end recognition events and items, professional development activities, and miscellaneous informational meetings and program expenses throughout the year.